 Garcia apparently came up with the idea of the show when he wrote fictionalized guest book entries trying to freak out the next guests at whichever room he stayed in.
 His aim here is, of course, to try and tickle our funny bones and this is something he does quite successfully.
 Overall, the show emanates a benign aura, which, when combined with a more than willing cast, adds up to a thoroughly enjoyable affair.

 The series wastes no time in introducing us to the chief characters in and around the rental.
 As we get to know more about them, we realize that they all have their arcs, but the show takes it own time opting to let it develop slowly over the season.

 The jokes range from sexless relationships to birth control, so if you are looking for smart nuanced humor, there is none of that here.
 After all, this show is the epitome of modern comedy, the laughs do not come from the jokes or the punchlines, but instead from the dysfunctionality that humans display, and audiences get a sort of voyeuristic pleasure poring over a guest book which gives them a small insight into the mind of the out of town visitor who has come to live for a day.
 In the meanwhile, the familiar characters keep developing their stories, which all culminates in a spectacular experience.

 While some episodes get the tone just right, others strive to reach there, but overall, Garcia has given us a format that we simply cannot get enough of.
-Hopefully, the show maintains this in the upcoming season, while perhaps improving a bit on its comedy.

 The Guest Book Season 3 Release Date: When will it premiere?